cyberark/SkyArk/README.md

 If you have PS version 5+, the tool will prompt you and could automatically install the AWS PowerShell module for you.
 Otherwise, you can download "AWS Tools for Windows PowerShell" in advance:
 [Direct download link](http://sdk-for-net.amazonwebservices.com/latest/AWSToolsAndSDKForNet.msi)

+**To run AWStealth scan** - you can just double click on the batch file **"Run-AWStealthScan.bat"** (it will automatically open the PowerShell script in the background).

-Open PowerShell in SkyArk folder with running scripts permission:
+Otherwise - open PowerShell in SkyArk folder with running scripts permission:
 "powershell -ExecutionPolicy Bypass -NoProfile"

 **Start and import SkyArk:**